 And too, there is a huge contributing factor which has been key to the Church’s failure to recognize the repulsiveness of this revised gospel.
 It is a flawed learning process which the modern Church has come to embraced.

-Jesus said this about the role of the Spirit in this regard, “Howbeit when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of himself; but whatsoever He shall hear, that shall He speak: and He will shew you things to come.”
+Either the following statement is true, or it is not.
+Jesus said, about the role of the Spirit in this regard, “Howbeit when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of himself; but whatsoever He shall hear, that shall He speak: and He will shew you things to come.”

 The Real Author

-not God’s Gospel, at all.
-It is a satanic doppelganger.
+“gospel” is not God’s Gospel, at all.
+It is a drastically

 This devilish fabrication is intended to do nothing less than rob the modern Church of its vitality, undermine its effectiveness in the larger world, and set the stage for the appearance of Satan’s Antichrist.
 And, indeed, it is widely succeeding in all of those purposes.

-In fact, however, Jesus Christ has, indeed, come in the flesh and even now lives in the fleshly form of devout believers to empower and renew them.
+In fact, however, as the apostle indicated, Jesus Christ has, indeed, come in the flesh – first in His own body, and now to the fleshly form of devout believers to empower and renew them.
 But, these counterfeit teachings, devised by the Darkness, not only demand, but expend every effort to make sure, that humanity overlooks this most spectacular facet of God’s authentic redemptive plan - the thorough personal renewal of the believer in the power of the Living Christ.

 And why is the Darkness so very afraid of the possibility of a Christ brokered renewal of the believer?
-Because it is that final redemptive piece, Christ in you, which sets the believer free, once and for all, from the oppression of the Darkness.
-And, it brings us, once again, to a deep and completely durable friendship with our Creator.
+Because it is that final redemptive piece, Christ in you, which sets the believer free, once and for all, from the oppression and control of the Darkness.
+Rather, it brings us, once again, to a truly amiable, durable, and completely fulfilling friendship with our loving Creator.

 What the “Revisionists” Are Missing

 So, the non-responsible “gospel” falls far short.
 It is, essentially, a “Forgiveness Only gospel.”
-Whereas, the Authentic Gospel actually excels as a “Forgiveness and Renewal Gospel.”
+Whereas, the Authentic Gospel actually excels as the “Forgiveness and Renewal Gospel,” authentically designed by God’s grace.

 The New Testament writer beautifully captures this wonderful duality of the divine redemptive intention with these succinct words.
 “Much more then, being now justified by his blood, we shall be saved from wrath through him.
 For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.”

-So, the reality is this.
-The modern Church is presently struggling under the weight of its widespread delusion and resulting apathy.
-Nevertheless, the whole point of that Revelation Letter which Jesus left for this present Church was to preclude such difficulty.
-And, indeed, there is still time and opportunity to reject the error filled redemptive message of the underworld and return to authentic redemptive truth.
+So, the hard reality is this.
+The modern Church is presently struggling under the weight of its widespread delusion of good-standing before God.
+Nevertheless, the whole point of that Revelation Letter which Jesus left for the present Church was to preclude such difficulty.
+And, indeed, there is still time and opportunity to reject that error filled redemptive message of the underworld and return to authentic redemptive truth and God approvable behavior.